EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 Introduction
 ------------

-This guide is intended to help with creation of applications using the *Asynchronous Task Processing* subsystem.
+This guide is intended to help with the creation of applications using the *Asynchronous Task Processing* subsystem of EOxServer.

 The first part is guiding creation of the simple task producer, i.e., an application needing the asynchronous processing capabilities.